mvirgo/MLND-Capstone/README.md

 * [full_CNN_model.json](full_CNN_model.json) & [full_CNN_model.h5](full_CNN_model.h5) - These are the final outputs from the above CNN.
 Note that if you train the file above the originals here will be overwritten!
 These get fed into the below.
 * [draw_detected_lanes.py](draw_detected_lanes.py) - Using the trained model and an input video, this predicts the lane, averages across 5 frames, and returns the original video with predicted lane lines drawn onto it.
 Note that it is currently set up to use the basic video from Udacity's SDCND Advanced Lane Lines project [here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/project_video.mp4), but the code at the end can be changed to accept different input videos.

-## Current Status
-I am finally getting to the wrap-up stage!
-I have now created a robust fully convolutional neural network which can detect lane lines in videos it has never seen before, and is faster than my previous pure computer vision-based model.
-I am working on cleaning up some files as well as on preparing the final project write-up.

 ## Training Image Statistics
 * 21,054 total images gathered from 12 videos (a mix of different times of day, weather, traffic, and road curvatures)
 * 17.4% were clear night driving, 16.4% were rainy morning driving, and 66.2% were cloudy afternoon driving